Orientation – Frequently Asked Questions

 When should family plan on leaving?

-Week of Welcome events begin Friday, August 23 and run through the beginning of classes (including the weekend).
+Golden Fleece Week events begin after New Student Move-in and the student and family reception Wednesday evening, August 23, and runs through the beginning of classes (including the weekend).
 Students will be in workshops during the day, and special events are planned in the evenings.

 Services for Students with Disabilities